GSA/challenges-and-prizes/_all-challenges/1172-reducing-disparities-in-breastfeeding-innovation-challenge.md

 challenge-manager-email: jared.tolbert@hhs.gov
 point-of-contact: BreastfeedingChallenge@hhs.gov
 description: >-
+  **\*\*Important Update: The submission deadline has been extended to 11/16/2020.**

   The Office of the Assistant Secretary for Health (OASH), Office on Women’s Health (OWH) is seeking innovative ways to increase breastfeeding initiation and/or continuation rates and decrease disparities among breastfeeding mothers in the United States through the HHS Reducing Disparities in Breastfeeding Innovation Challenge.

   #### Background/Issue